SDL101/wsrp/README.md

 The first steps to get the project running are to create a **virtual environment**.

 #### **1️⃣ Install VirtualBox**
 [Oracle VirtualBox](https://www.virtualbox.org/) is a free tool that lets you run **virtual machines (VMs)** on your computer.
-You’ll need it to create a separate, controlled environment for this project.
+You'll need it to create a separate, controlled environment for this project.

 1. Download and install **VirtualBox** from:
    🔗 [https://www.virtualbox.org/](https://www.virtualbox.org/)